muha-the-bug/passwds/README.md

 # password-files:
-passwordlists for passwords used in arabic countries.
+passwords lists for passwords used in arabic countries.